- chapter 9 Hybrid Devices

 4. The size or location of the controls can be used to denote their relative importance.
 This helps the user to concentrate their efforts where they are most critical.

 Maybe you have even lost data from your computer because you accidentally turned it off when it was in fact just sleeping?
-On many computers, both desktop and laptops, there is a single on/off button (Fig. [[fg:computer-on-off]]).
+On many computers, both desktop and laptops, there is a single on/off button (Fig. 9.16).
 To turn it on you press it, to turn it off you press it, but it simply sits there looking the same.
 You open the laptop or look at the and monitor (which itself maybe because the computer is asleep or because the monitor is).
-Thinking it is off you press the power button often to then, too late, hear the little whirr as the disk started to spin as it woke form sleep, only to hear the dull thud as it turns off and starts to reboot.
+Thinking it is off you press the power button often to hear, too late, the little whirr as the disk starts to spin as it wakes from sleep, followed rapidly by the dull thud as it turns off and starts to reboot.
 What was onscreen before it went to sleep?
 Did you save the draft of that chapter on annoying hidden state buttons?

 As you contemplate several hours lost work, you can take comfort in the fact that the designer has often foreseen the potential problem.
 In the photo above, you can see that this computer button, like the TV button earlier, has a small light so that you can see that the power is on, in this case a small green (unlabelled) LED.
 If you had been observant, if you had realised this is an indicator meaning “turned on” rather one meaning “connected to the power”, if you hadn’t got confused in the moment, then you could have worked out it was on and not lost all that work — small comfort indeed.